Ste90x/microfrontends/README.md

 1. Use the "setup.bat" to install all packages and dependencies

-2. Use the "client_side_start.bat" to start all servers and open up the browserpage
+2. Use the "start.bat" to start all servers and open up the browserpage

 #### Information: